The Foghorn’s Counsel

 as by defiance.

-Each echo I followed,
+Each echo I followed, each echo I ignored,

-has carved its richness:
+carved its own richness:

 the harbor, the open sea,